agenda/agenda/README.md

 It offers:

 - Minimal overhead.
 Agenda aims to keep its code base small.
-- Mongo backed persistance layer.
+- Mongo backed persistence layer.
 - Scheduling with configurable priority, concurrency, and repeating
 - Scheduling via cron or human readable syntax.
 - Event backed job queue that you can hook into.